noisy/dogetipbot/README.md

 ### Coin Daemons

 Download one or more coin daemon executable.
-Create a configuration file for it in appropriate directory (such as `~/.mycoin/mycoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
-It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `mycoind getinfo` and `mycoind listaccounts`).
+Create a configuration file for it in appropriate directory (such as `~/.dogecoin/dogecoin.conf` for Litecoin), specifying `rpcuser`, `rpcpassword`, `rpcport`, and `server=1`, then start the daemon.
+It will take some time for the daemon to download the blockchain, after which you should verify that it's accepting commands (such as `dogecoind getinfo` and `dogecoind listaccounts`).

 ### Reddit Account